eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 ## Removing a remote deployment of Codewind

-You can find `cwctl` in your HOME directory under the path `~/.codewind/{version}`.
+You can find `cwctl` in your Home directory under the path `~/.codewind/{version}`.

 1. Open a new terminal window on your local workstation.
-2. Navigate to your home directory, and then to the Codewind cli:
+2. Go to your Home directory and then to the Codewind CLI:

 ```
 cd ~/.codewind/0.8.0
 ```

-To remove the Codewind deployment, enter the following command:
+3. To remove the Codewind deployment, enter the following command, where parameters `<namespace>` and `<workspaceID>` identify which Kubernetes resources to remove:

 `cwctl remove remote --namespace <namespace> --workspace <workspaceID>`

-Where parameters `<namespace>` and `<workspaceID>` are used to identify which Kubernetes resources to remove.
 If you are unsure of the `<workspaceID>`, you can find it as part of the ingress or route URL used when you created the connection in your IDE, for example:

 ```
 https://codewind-gatekeeper-k412oms7.apps.mycluster.X.X.X.X.nip.io